IowaDave/DGS_3231/README.md

 But that's not for a while yet.
 So if you are interested, please look at the ".h" and ".cpp" files that appear inside each of the example project folders.

 Thanks

 David

 December 25, 2022

+P.S.
+I named the library "DGS_3231" as a mashup of DS3231 and my initials.
+In old age, fun with names is about all the fun a fella can still have! <grin>